Horowitz-Manski-Lee Bounds with Multilayered Sample Selection

 Turning to indirect effects, the ``natural indirect effect" (NIE) is defined as:

 The term $Y_{0,d}-Y_{0,d'}$ represents the wage contrast between firms $d$ and $d'$ in the absence of job training.
 However, rather than specifying the pair of firms $(d, d')$, we can examine this wage difference at the ``natural representative" firms $D_1$ and $D_0$, resulting in $Y_{0,D_1}-Y_{0,D_0}$.
-The indirect effect aims to capture the causal impact of job training on the outcome purely due to the shift in firms; it can be seen as the influence of job training transitioning through a change in the firm.
+The indirect effect aims to capture the causal impact of job training on the outcome purely due to the change in firms, and can therefore be seen as the influence of job training transitioning through a change in the firm.
 As highlighted by \cite{pearl_causal_2009}, the empirical relevance of the indirect effect estimand is controversial and questionable.
 Implementing an intervention that would suppress the direct effect of $Z$ on $Y$ while allowing the indirect channel through $D$ is not realistic.
-Nevertheless, it remains a key parameter in the mediation analysis literature.
+However, it remains a key parameter in the mediation analysis literature.

 In the context of sample selection, the outcome is observable only when $D \neq 0$.
 We can categorize the population into four major groups: $\Omega=\{\omega: D_0(\omega)=0, D_1(\omega)=0\} \cup \{\omega: D_0(\omega)>0, D_1(\omega)=0\} \cup \{\omega: D_0(\omega)=0, D_1(\omega)>0\} \cup \{\omega: D_0(\omega)>0, D_1(\omega)>0\}$.
-For the first group, we never observe outcomes, regardless of training status.
-For the second group, only outcomes under job training are never observed, whereas for the third group, only outcomes when not assigned to job training are never observed.
-In these three groups, if we are unwilling to assume that the outcome is missing at random (or selection on observable only) or impose parametric assumptions, the observed data cannot provide information on the causal effect for individuals belonging to those groups.
+For the first group we never observe outcomes, regardless of training status.
+For the second group only outcomes under job training are never observed, whereas for the third group only outcomes when not assigned to job training are never observed.
+If we are unwilling to assume that the outcome is missing at random (or selection on observables only) or impose parametric assumptions, the observed data cannot provide information on the causal effect of job training for individuals belonging to those groups.
 We refrain from imposing such stringent restrictions and focus solely on the causal effects for the final group, the subpopulation $\{\omega: D_0(\omega)>0, D_1(\omega)>0\}$.